HernanBian/tx_curriculum_analysis/README.md

 - Analysis covers only 2 of 3 planned districts — IDEA Public Schools STAAR data pending for within-region high-performing charter comparison
 - Correlation between curriculum rating and performance is suggestive, not causal
+- Grade band matching between STAAR grade integers and edReports grade band ranges uses a pattern-matching approach that may produce imprecise joins for certain grade levels — a BETWEEN-based approach using parsed grade band boundaries is a planned improvement

 ## Future Work
 - Add IDEA Public Schools STAAR performance data for within-region comparison